Queen Elizabeth’s Message To President Donald Trump & The People Of California

 — Washington News Line (@WashNewsLine) November 17, 2018

-NBC News details that University of Utah fire scientist Philip Dennison opined that the stricken area wasn’t “fuel-choked closed-canopy forests” because the same area was charred during the 2005 and 2008 fires.
+NBC News quoted University of Utah fire scientist Philip Dennison’s opinion that the stricken area wasn’t “fuel-choked closed-canopy forests” because the same area was charred during the 2005 and 2008 fires.
 Jonathan Overpeck, the dean of the University of Michigan’s environmental school, said that it was “the result of our baking of our forests, woodlands, and grasslands with ever-worsening climate change.”

 Trump later added more fuel to the fire when he said that the real reason for the rampant wildfires was that people didn’t rake their leaves.
 He said that he watched firemen raking areas “that should have been all raked out.
 You wouldn’t have the fires.”
 The President of the United States did not clarify who should have been raking leaves in the middle of the forest, and he did not elaborate on this idea either.
-It must also be pointed out that the POTUS did also praise the Californian fire fighters, FEMA, and the first responders as well.
+It must also be pointed out that the president also praised the Californian fire fighters, FEMA, and the first responders.

 Queen Elizabeth has also had a very busy week with the celebration of her eldest son’s 70th birthday.
 The royal family honored Prince William and Harry’s father with touching tributes and a royal birthday party fit for the future king.